 The year 2020 would be remembered as the one that gave vitality to the electric vehicle revolution in India.
 The Auto Expo 2020 saw the birth of dozens of EVs of different sizes and prices from a wide section of automakers.
 Let’s have a look at the upcoming electric cars of India to be launched in 2020 and 2021.
+Note that several launch timetables have changed due to the pandemic.

 Ford electric car